martinj2-dot/p01-master/Project Requirements.md

 - Create your project repository (this one!)
 - Update the README header with your information (name, etc.)
-- Indicate which teamwork you plan to use for your project: either (1) Choose Your Own Adventure or (2) Oh, The Places You'll Go!
+- Indicate which teamwork you plan to use for your project: either *Choose Your Own Adventure* or *Oh, The Places You'll Go!*
 - Copy files from your original T01/T04/T10 teamwork repository into this repository
     - Make sure that git is tracking these files (in PyCharm, the filenames should *not* be red; you should also see them on GitHub after pushing)
     - **Do not modify these files!
 They are for reference only!**